zama-ai/concrete/docs/dev/explanation/compilation.md

 The torch Module is first converted to a NumPy equivalent we call `NumpyModule` if all the layers in the torch Module are supported.

-Then the module is quantized post training to be compatible with our compiler which only works on integers.
+Then the module is quantized post-training to be compatible with our compiler which only works on integers.
 The post training quantization uses the provided dataset for calibration.

 The dataset is then quantized to be usable for compilation with the QuantizedModule.